Ma-Saoo/Small-Projects/README.md

   4. The prisoner repeats steps 2 and 3 until they find their own number, or fail because the number is not found in the first fifty opened drawers.

 Explanation : If every prisoner randomly guesses the draws, then the probability of a single prisoner finding their number is 50/100 = 1/2 = 50%.
 It follows that the probability of 100 prisoners all getting their numbers is (1/2)<sup>100</sup> = 7.88 * 10<sup>-29</sup> %.
 If we follow the strategy, the prisoners always wins if the longest cycle of numbers is 50.
 The probability that a random permutation of cycles having at most 50 numbers in any cycle is: 1 - (1/51 + 1/52 + ... + 1/99 + 1/100) ~ 0.3118 = 31.2%

+# Orbit Simulators
+A simulation of what would happen to our solar system if the Sun had disappeared.
+The simulation was constructed based on Newton's Law of Universal Gravitation.
+Consequently, the simulation is an approximation as, in reality, gravity is not a force propagated between bodies but rather the effect of curved spacetime.
+The model consists of the Sun, Mercury, Venus, Earth, and Mars.
+The outer system planets are not included as they orbit too far relative to the other four, which messes up the scale.

+The calculations for each planet took into account the gravitational pull of the other three planets and the Sun; however, as expected, the gravitational effects of the remaining planets are minimal relative to the Sun.
+Orbit Simulator V1 shows what would happen if the Sun disappeared instantaneously, whereas Orbit Simulator V2, after two seconds, has the Sun losing mass constantly until nil over fifteen seconds.